-The basis of the herring salad is boiled potatoes, just like Hussar’s or Russian Salad.
-Because herring salad tastes more pronounced than of Russian salad, it is wise not to make too much of it if you’re not familiar with your guests’ tastes.
+The basis of the herring salad is boiled potatoes, just like Hussar’s or Russian Salad, or Dutch potato salad.
+Because herring salad tastes more pronounced than Potato Salad it is wise not to make too much of it if you’re not familiar with your guests’ tastes.
 And because of the fish, this salad can be kept at most one day.
-Originally, this dish was not preparted with matjes herring but the more heavily salted pickle herring.
-More information on pickle herring can be found here (online shortly).
+Originally, this dish was not prepared with matjes herring but the more heavily salted pickle herring.
+More information on pickle herring can be found here.

 Buffet dish for 4 to 12 persons; preparation in advance 15 minutes + boiling potatoes + decorating the dish.